What draws people to your bags?

 Oh, yes.
 These bags just melt into you.
 You can wear our flat bags next to your hip and they fold around you seamlessly.
 We also have bags with flat bottoms, and those have lots of aesthetic appeal, too.
 You set them down and they have a slight cowl neck—they slouch a little bit.
 Those are very popular.
 Women like to see the folds in the fabric, the way the bags drape and reflect light.

 You offer bespoke bags as well.
-Have any customer requests inspired new designs?
+Have any customer requests inspired new design?

 Absolutely.
 A woman approached us at a show last summer and said she loved our Compass bag, but she wanted it in a bigger size, so we made it for her.
 When I started doing bespoke, it was mostly colors and strap lengths that varied.
 I wasn’t intending to make completely new designs.
 But this woman had a very specific request, and after seeing the result, I knew we needed to make more.
 It ended up working so beautifully as a larger bag.